 Yes there are sugar shack tours, pancakes and taffy tasting, but there is so much more to the weekend long festival.
 There are birds of prey talks, kids games & activities, woodcarving demos; and of course chickadee feeding.

 - Family (2 adults, 2children) $30

 For more detailed information check out our Sweetwater Festival FAQ's (pdf).

-2018 Sweetwater Harvest Festival Program Book - coming soon!
+2018 Sweetwater Harvest Festival Program Book - get yours at the event!